ondrejtichacek/cochlea-nerve/README.md

 # cochlea-nerve

-Code of the model of mammalian auditory periphery by Tichacek et al.
+Code of the model of mammalian auditory periphery by Tichacek et al. (under review)